buggymaytricks/buggymaytricks.github.io/_posts/2022-07-23-writeup-thm-pickle-rick.md

   changefreq: monthly
 ---

+## Tryhackme pickle rick step by step writeup
 Link to the room : https://tryhackme.com/room/picklerick

 This is the http page for the machine! :-